 Charities in a dynamic world

-Insights from the Cass CCE-Barclays ‘Charity Learning’ series
+Insights from the Bayes CCE-Barclays ‘Charity Learning’ series

-This report by Lynne Berry OBE, Visiting Professor at Cass Business School, presents key learning from a series of six round table discussions hosted throughout the UK by Cass CCE in 2017.
+This report by Lynne Berry OBE, Visiting Professor at Bayes Business School, presents key learning from a series of six round table discussions hosted throughout the UK by the Business School CCE in 2017.
 It looks at how to upskill the charitable sector in financial management, and covering topics including collaboration, sustainability, efficiency, risk appetite, use of reserves, and innovation and scalability.